 Policy Description Impact on European site Mitigation requirement?
 Policy 1: Retention of existing commercial premises Policy encouraging the retention, provision and protection of existing business (Class E uses) in the Botley Neighbourhood Area None - existing business use is not known to have an impact on European sites and no additional development is proposed.
 No Policy 2: Retail development sites Policy which supports the provision of small business units, the provision of local shops and re-use of redundant agricultural buildings for business use None - these developments are generally unlikely to impact on European sites and there are no allocations.
 If a non-allocated development came forward it may need an individual HRA under Local Plan Policy DM11.
 No Policy 3: Protection and maintenance of Local Green Spaces Protective policy which identifies 30 existing open spaces for protection as Local Green Space There are no impact pathway to European sites.
 Protection of Local Green Spaces maintains their current value as alternatives to visiting a European site.
-No

-15 http://www.bats.org.uk/data/files/bats_and_lighting_in_the_uk__final_version_version_3_may_09.pdf

-Policy 4: Infrastructure investment priorities Policy identifies projects for spending developer contributions Projects such as increasing parking at Botley Centre and improving the network of movement routes are unlikely to result in air pollution or other impacts upon any European site.
-No Policy 5: Settlement gaps Identifies a number of new settlement gaps including those proposed in addition to those identified in the emerging Eastleigh Borough Local Plan (2016-2036) There are no impact pathway to European sites No Policy 6: Site for new cemetery Policy supports the provision of a new cemetery in the Botley Neighbourhood Area but is not site specific None - cemetery developments are generally unlikely to impact on European sites and there are no allocations.
-If a non-allocated development came forward it may need an individual HRA under Local Plan policy DM11.
-No Policy 7: SLAA-3-20-C northern parcel Woodhill School Policy supports the development of 20 dwellings which will include making use of the existing Grade II listed parts of the site.
-40% affordable housing is required Yes - the allocation will contribute to cumulative recreational impacts upon Solent European sites and New Forest SAC / SPA / Ramsar.
-The allocation will also contribute to increased nitrate reaching Solent Yes
+No Policy 4: Infrastructure investment priorities Policy identifies projects for spending developer contributions Projects such as increasing parking at Botley Centre and improving the network of movement routes are unlikely to result in air pollution or other impacts upon any European site.
+No Policy 5: Site for new cemetery Policy supports the provision of a new cemetery in the Botley Neighbourhood Area but is not site specific None - cemetery developments are generally unlikely to impact on European sites and there are no allocations.
+If a non- allocated development came forward it may need an individual HRA under Local Plan policy DM11.
+No Policy 6: Settlement gaps Identifies a number of new settlement gaps including those proposed in addition to those identified in the emerging Eastleigh Borough Local Plan (2016-2036) There are no impact pathway to European sites No Policy 7: SLAA- 3-20-C / SLAA- 3-21-C Woodhill School Policy supports the development of approximately 58 dwellings which will include making use of the existing school building.
+40% Yes - the allocation will contribute to cumulative recreational impacts upon Solent European sites and New Forest SAC / SPA / Ramsar.
+The Yes